Harold Cottam: Final calls and sinking

 Around 1:45 a.m., Cottam received Titanic's final intelligible message: "Come as quickly as possible, old man, the engine room is filling up to the boilers."
 He replied that "all our boats were ready and we were coming as hard as we could come" but received no further response.
 The British Wreck Commissioner's inquiry found that other ships in the area continued to hear broken or unintelligible CQD and SOS calls from Titanic after the last message Cottam received, but all signals cut off abruptly at 2:17 a.m., three minutes before Titanic disappeared under the water.
 Despite receiving no reply, Cottam continued to update Titanic on Carpathia's progress, instructing Phillips to look for their signal rockets.

 Rescue and aftermath

-Carpathia arrived at the distress position shortly after 4:00 a.m., approximately an hour and a half after the Titanic went down, and five hours before any other ship.
+Carpathia arrived at the distress position shortly after 4:00 a.m., about an hour and a half after Titanic sank, and five hours before any other ship.
 Cottam recalled seeing floating wood and debris at the scene, but no bodies.
 For the next four and a half hours, the ship took on the 705 survivors from Titanic's 20 lifeboats before setting course for New York.